nus-cs2103-AY2021S1/tp/docs/team/kaichao.md

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to delete existing stock from the inventory.
+* **New Feature**: Added the ability to delete existing stock(s) from the inventory.
-  * What it does: Allows the user to delete the chosen stock.
+  * What it does: Allows the user to delete the chosen stock(s).
   * Justification: This feature enables the user to delete any unwanted or unused stock, so that the storage will not be clogged up with outdated stock.

+* **New Feature**: Added the ability to generate a unique serial number for each newly added stock.
+  * What it does: Allows the user to perform commands using serial numbers.
+  * Justification: This feature eliminates any confusion that can arise when users reuse field attributes when adding a new stock.
+Users can then differentiate field inputs clearly when using Warenager commands.

 * **Reviews & Merging**:
   * Ensured code quality when reviewing pull requests, before approving merge.